Undergraduate Courses

 These are the undergraduate courses offered by the Department of Astronomy.

 Click on the course number to be taken to that course page within Testudo, the University's Schedule of Classes, which will include such information as the prerequisites, current status of enrollment, and waitlist sizes for each class.
-(If the course is not being offered this semester, you will get a Course Not Found message.)
+(The course may not be offered in the upcoming semester.)

 Click on the course title to get a brief description of the course or just scroll down to see all of the descriptions.